h0mbre/h0mbre.github.io/_posts/2025-10-13-Lucid_Dreams_2.md

 	/** LUCID TAKES SNAPSHOT HERE **/
 	// This special NOP instruction, when interpreted by Bochs will cause
 	// Bochs to save a snapshot of its state to disk that Lucid will be able
-	// to resume in its purposbe built version of Bochs called `lucid_bochs` asm volatile("xchgw %dx, %dx");
+	// to resume in its purpose built version of Bochs called `lucid_bochs` asm volatile("xchgw %dx, %dx");

 	// Make sure we enough bytes to construct the input metadata